 GET CLARITY TO QUESTIONS YOU HAVE AS YOU READ

 SIMPLE INSIGHT: As important as it is to read God’s Word.
 It is also important get clarification about the meaning of the Word.
 As you read it is a good idea to have a notebook nearby to write down any questions that you have or to journal your thoughts about what you have read.
+Then take those questions to a mature believer to help you better understand.
 SIMPLE PRACTICE: Write down questions about a certain scripture that you have read, and go to a mature Christian that you know and discuss that scripture with them.

 Memory Verse: “Listen to advice and accept instruction, that you may gain wisdom in the future.”
 [Proverbs 19:20]